 In the event that customer demand exceeds the ability of the natural gas utility to provide supply, the gas utility may curtail certain interruptible customers.
 Examples of circumstances that could cause such an event include pressure problems, physical disruption upstream or on the distribution system, a supply limitation, or increased demand (e.g., a cold weather-driven event).
 Given the obligation to serve, the natural gas utility does not curtail firm demand customers who cannot tolerate disruption to the service, unless it is an emergency or other circumstance identified in tariff provisions.
-The utility may make voluntary arrangements with certain customers who have the ability to either curtail their consumption and/or switch to an alternative fuel (e.g., switch to oil) and calls on these customers to make a meaningful impact on demand when voluntarily curtailed.
+The utility may make voluntary arrangements with certain customers who have the ability to either curtail their consumption and/or switch to an alternative fuel (e.g., switch to oil) and calls on these customers to curtail usage.
+One drawback to this is that the utility may not have enough non-firm customers to make a meaningful impact on demand when voluntarily curtailed.
 In addition, it may take a significant amount of time to get interruptible customers to reduce their usage.